fluencelabs/cli/packages/cli/package/docs/commands/README.md

   Infers aqua types for an arbitrary yaml file, generates valid aqua code with a function call that returns an aqua object literal with the same structure as the yaml file.
-For valid generation please refer to aqua documentation https://fluence.dev/docs/aqua-book/language/ to learn about what kind of structures are valid in aqua language and what they translate into
+For valid generation please refer to aqua documentation https://fluence.dev/docs/aqua-book/language/ to learn about what kind of structures are valid in aqua language and what they translate into.
+Alias: fluence aqua yaml

-ALIASES
-  $ fluence aqua yaml
 ```

 _See code: [src/commands/aqua/yml.ts](https://github.com/fluencelabs/cli/blob/fluence-cli-v0.22.0/src/commands/aqua/yml.ts)_